arthurtuio/aws-certified-solutions-architect-associate/04-Databases.md

 < Duvidas nas perguntas >
 - É falado sobre RDS Reserved Instances aqui?
 Pq tem pergunta sobre
 - If you want your application to check RDS for an error, have it look for an ______ node in the response from the Amazon RDS API.
-- Under what circumstances would I choose provisioned IOPS over standard storage when creating an RDS instance?
-- If you are using Amazon RDS Provisioned IOPS storage with a Microsoft SQL Server database engine, what is the maximum size RDS volume you can have by default?

 # Databases